 Comstock periodically uses swaps, floors and collars to hedge oil and natural gas prices and interest rates.
 Swaps are settled monthly based on differences between the prices specified in the instruments and the settlement prices of futures contracts.
 Generally, when the applicable settlement price is less than the price specified in the contract, Comstock receives a settlement from the counterparty based on the difference multiplied by the volume or amounts hedged.
-Similarly, when the applicable settlement price exceeds the price specified in the contract, Comstock pays the counterparty based on the difference.
-Comstock generally receives a settlement from the counterparty for floors when the applicable settlement price is less than the price specified in the contract, which is based on the difference multiplied by the volume hedged.
+Similarly, when the applicable settlement from the counterparty for floors when the applicable settlement price is less than the price specified in the difference multiplied by the volume or amounts hedged.
+Similarly, when the applicable settlement from the counterparty for floors when the applicable settlement price is less than the price specified in the contract, which is based on the difference multiplied by the volume hedged.
 For collars, generally Comstock receives a settlement from the counterparty when the settlement price is below the floor and pays a settlement to the counterparty when the settlement price exceeds the cap.
 No settlement occurs when the settlement price falls between the floor and cap.